ivi-42/Chemical-Object-Detection/README.md

 This is a chemical_object_detection model trained to distiguish singular chemical reactions based on unique behaviours.

+The chemical reactions are divided in 4 groups, that can be distiguished by:

+Round shapes
+Filaments
+Round shapes + filament
+Smoke Propagation

 it tries to detect
 ['oscillatingch', 'xlmetalpot', 'merall', 'unstableox']